CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2025/CI/02-The-Job-Manager.md

 $CondorPlatform: X86_64-Ubuntu_22.04 $
 ```

 Note that the "CondorPlatform" reports the type of computer we built it on, _not_ the computer we're running on.
-It was built on CentOS_7.6, but you might notice that we're running on CentOS Linux release 7.3.1.
+It was built on CentOS_7.6, but you might notice that we're running on Ubuntu Linux 24.04.

 ### Extra Tip: The OS version